fbpx

 Rehearsals: Wednesdays @ 7:30 – 9:30 PM | Guild Hall

 The Christ Church Choir leads the congregation in singing in addition to offering anthems and psalms at the 10:00 AM service from September through June.
 They also sing the service of Evensong, feast and fast-day services, concerts, and other special events.
 The Christ Church Choir is an advanced ensemble that sings a greatly varied repertoire, including a significant amount of standard sacred choral literature from all periods.
+The Christ Church Choir has completed several summer residencies at UK cathedrals, and released multiple albums, including most recently, In a Different Voice: Music by Women Composers in 2023.
 Individuals of high school age and older who can read music and have previous choral experience are best suited for this ensemble.

-The St. Francis Choir is for all boys and girls from kindergarten through second grade who want to sing; consideration will be given to four-year olds with parent participation.
+The St. Francis Choir is for children ages 4 to 7.
 This is a musical enrichment experience in which children learn basic singing and rhythmic skills through varied activities and Bible-based songs.
 Developing children’s treble singing voices is a major focus of this choir.
 The St. Francis Choir sings for the 10 AM service several times during the church year.
 Additionally, the children participate in musical outreach in the local community.

 Contact Diana Turner for more information.